The best thing about the OnePlus 8 display is now essentially official

 Perhaps more importantly, the company is promising "many major apps" will be optimized to take "full advantage" of the upgraded refresh rate, with the integration of MEMC technology guaranteeing smoother playback for all the video content that's still produced at modest 24 or 30fps.
 Last but not least, the next generation of OnePlus's "Fluid Display" will provide support for 10-bit color, reaching "industry-leading" accuracy standards.
 The original story follows below.

-After unveiling not one, and not two, but three excellent phones with 90Hz displays in the latter stages of 2019, OnePlus is unsurprisingly still a few months away from showcasing new commercial-ready devices
+new commercial-ready devices.
+In the meantime, though, the company is keeping busy by envisioning an intriguing concept with a never-before-seen feature that aims to hide a handset's cameras in plain sight at some point in the not-so-distant future while also building buzz for the fast-approaching OnePlus 8 family.After unveiling not one, and not two, but three excellent phones with 90Hz displays in the latter stages of 2019, OnePlus is unsurprisingly still a few months away from showcasing

-are not exactly the tech world's best kept secrets, but it's always nice when we get an official confirmation on the specs of such highly anticipated devices months in advance of their actual release.
+The OnePlus 8 and OnePlus 8 Pro are not exactly the tech world's best kept secrets, but it's always nice when we get an official confirmation on the specs of such highly anticipated devices months in advance of their actual release.
 Especially when the feature being (indirectly) confirmed is as exciting as a screen with a refresh rate of 120Hz.

 R&D completed, announcement coming soon

 You have to give it to CEO Pete Lau and the gang, as they sure know how to prolong the time spent by their technically unannounced products in the spotlight.
 After teasing a "Screen Technology Communication Meeting" for today that everyone suspected was all about the aforementioned refresh rate upgrade, the company couldn't wait until the actual event to reveal its breakthrough on Weibo through the voice of its skipper.